jverzani/PySide.jl/README.md

 raise(w)			# show and raise widget
 ```

+`PyCall` objects have many methods accessible through `.`, but not all.
+The `[:symbol'` notation can access the remainder.
+This allows access to most of the functionality of `PySide`.

 ### A (slightly) more convenient interface

 We also provide a slightly more convenient interface for common tasks.
-The hello world example could be:
+For example, the "hello world" example could be written as:

 ```